afontenot/srt-deborker/README.md

 program more robust to working with subtitles in other languages in the future.)

-As it scans each line of the file, the program builds up a histogram of whether a particular encoding assumption passes the test above.
-After it's done, you'll see one or more potential encodings, and you can choose the one that seems to give the correct results.

 ## How do I use srt-deborker?

 If you just want to scan and fix your subtitles (in SubRip / .srt